 So rather than just telling you what I do, I will tell you who I really am.
 And the easiest way to do this is to tell you what I really love.
 After reading this, you will feel for yourself, if you resonate with me – or not.

 I love nature.
 I could sit outside for hours, just staring at the sky, watching the clouds move by, listening to birds singing their songs, watching animals being in the now, putting my bare feet into the sea and feel the water playing around my legs.
 I love to listen to the sound of the waves crashing to the beach in their very own rhythm.
 I love the feeling of the sun on my skin, filling me up with warmth.
 I love to stand on top of a mountain, being able to see very far, giving me the feeling of absolute freedom.
-And I love the hike up there, enjoying every single step of it.
+And I love the hike and climb up there, enjoying every single step of it.
 I love star gazing and asking myself how many other planets might be out there with other species or other human beings living on them.
 I love to hug trees, because they ground me and give me this feeling of being at one with everything.
 I love to smell flowers and herbs, as that fills me up with joy immediately.
 I love animals, especially dogs for their ability to love unconditionally, elephants for their patience and serenity and dolphins for their community spirit and their playfulness.
 I love to play by myself, being lost in time like a child.
 I love to draw, to write, to strive through nature discovering hidden treasures, to go running, kitesurfing, scubadiving, climbing, hiking – just for the fun of it.
 It does not matter if I am good at it or not.

 I love music and everything around it.
 I love to express myself through dancing.
 I can dance for hours and completely forget about space and time, I love drumming and the sounds of pianos and guitars.
 And I love to sing – just for myself.